Conjunction and its Types

 These connect two or more nouns, pronouns, verbs, adjectives, adverbs, or prepositions.

-And, but, for, nor, yet, or, so are called coordinating conjunction.
+And, but, for, nor, yet, or, so are called coordinating conjunctions.

 • These connect two or more independent clauses or sentence parts.